UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 * Idea Creator clicks on "add new project message" button on their idea page if there is at least one or more followers and volunteers otherwise the button is disabled
 * Idea Creator enters text input for their message
 * Followers and volunteers get a new notification on the website regarding the new message to check out
+* Followers will also recieve this information as part of the email digest if they have signed up for it
+* Any person who views the details of an idea can click "updat history" to see the timeline of updates for the project
 ```

 <a name="email-updates"></a>